zenno-astronautics/metalang99/README.md

 The C macro system can be viewed as a tool to extend the language with custom syntactic sugar, to make code closer to a problem domain.
 However, the arsenal it provides is infinitely poor: all we can do is basic copy-pasting of tokens.
 We cannot even operate with control flow, integers, and unbounded sequences, thereby throwing a lot of hypothetically useful metaprograms out of scope.

-To solve the problem, I have implemented a programming language atop the preprocessor, Epilepsy.
+To solve the problem, I have implemented Epilepsy -- a self-contained programming language atop the preprocessor.
 Its goal is to make development of both small and complex metaprograms painless. [datatype99] clearly demonstrates the power of Epilepsy:

 [datatype99]: https://github.com/Hirrolot/datatype99
 [algebraic data types]: https://en.wikipedia.org/wiki/Algebraic_data_type